Whether you live in a flat or a mansion, getting the right home insurance policy is essential. Here is how to find the best cover for your property.

-It may not be a legal requirement to insure your home, but it can pay out to cover huge costs caused by fire, theft and flood damage.
+Although it may not be a legal requirement to insure your home, it can cover you for huge costs if your home is damaged by fire, flooding, subsidence or if your belongings are stolen.

 You can buy these policies separately, or in a combined home insurance policy.